sergueik/selenium_java/protractor/README.md

 Evaluate an Angular expression in the context of a given element.

-The [Protractor By locators](http://www.protractortest.org/#/api?view=ProtractorBy) and a subset of Protractor Browser API is borrowed from __Protractor__  project in a form of Javascript snippets - one file per method - stored in a separate file under
+The [Protractor By locators](http://www.protractortest.org/#/api?view=ProtractorBy) and a subset of Protractor Browser API is borrowed from __Protractor__  project's [clientsidescripts.js](https://github.com/angular/protractor/blob/master/lib/clientsidescripts.js) in a form of Javascript snippets - one file per method - stored in the `src/main/java/resources`:
-`src/main/java/resources`:
 ```
 binding.js